walkabilly/HKR_6000/stats_assignment_2.md

 # Statistics Assignment 2 - Correlation

+## General instructions

+You must submit the following.

+**SPSS**
+  - Syntax file
+  - Report in Word doc form with tables/figures cut and pasted from SPS output file

+**R**
+  - RMarkdown file
+  - Knit report in HTML or PDF

 ## Part 1

 ### State a research question and state the independent and dependent variables (13 Points)